anuragbhattarai31/Anurag.Bhattarai/README.md

 # Hello, World! 👋

-I'm [Anurag Bhattarai], a passionate [computer science student] from [Nepal].
+I'm Anurag Bhattarai, a passionate computer science student from Nepal.
 Welcome to my GitHub profile! 🚀

 ## About Me

-- 🔭 I’m currently an [undergraduate student].
+- 🔭 I’m currently an undergraduate student.
 - 🌱 I’m constantly learning and exploring new technologies.
-- 👯 I’m looking to collaborate on [Open Source Projects/Interesting Ideas].
+- 👯 I’m looking to collaborate on Open Source Projects/Interesting Ideas.
-- 💬 Ask me about [I like reading books, working out, watching anime series and hangout with friends].
+- 💬 Ask me about I like reading books, working out, watching anime series and hangout with friends.
-- 📫 How to reach me: [abhattarai6s@semo.edu, anuragbhattarai31@gmail.com].
+- 📫 How to reach me: abhattarai6s@semo.edu, anuragbhattarai31@gmail.com.

 ## Technologies & Tools